Skip to content

 If you are using Marvin in an async environment, you can use extract_async:

-result = await marvin.beta.extract_async(
+result = await marvin.extract_async(

 "I drove from New York to California.",